-Goldenberg discusses the context for his jazzy work:
+Goldenberg discusses the context for his Visual jazz:

-I play trumpet every day and I often listen to jazz as I work.
-My artistic language reflects my love for music – especially jazz.
+I play trumpet and I often listen to jazz as I work.
+My artistic language reflects my love this music.
 Even when my studio is silent, jazz is there, inside me.
 My imagery is jazz made visible: layers of melodies and rhythms, swinging and syncopating, calling and responding.
 This visual improvisation is conjured from a deep place and appears as gestures, colors, symbols, and glyphs.
 Shapes, textures, and patterns move through me onto my canvas.

-These paintings have a tempo, tone and color that correlate well to this musical form.
+My sculptural paintings have a tempo, tone and color that correlate well to this musical form.
 I use color, shape, texture, movement, and rhythm to express my artistic voice.
-The resulting paintings are improvisations of layered imagery, bold cutouts, and compelling shapes.
+The resulting mixed-media artworks are improvisations of layered imagery, materials, bold cutouts, and compelling shapes.
 I call my style ExpressaVizzazzaVeeBopanism, or simply, Visual Jazz.
 I hand build each freeform canvas with plywood, epoxy, and fabric collage surfaces.
-Like a stone sculptor, I use reductive techniques—cutting holes and shaping edges—to create paintings that are visually, technically unique, lightweight, and durable.
+Like a stone sculptor, I use reductive techniques—cutting holes and shaping edges—to create sculptural paintings that are visually, technically unique, lightweight, and durable.

 I paint using vibrant colors on highly textured, innovative, shaped canvases.
 I build these canvases with collaged fabrics, gesso, epoxy, string, and thin plywood.
 They are ingeniously lightweight and durable.
-The jigsaw puzzle shapes in my paintings are born from forms I see in nature.
+The jigsaw-puzzle –shapes in my paintings are born from forms I see in nature.
 They become a metaphor for the interconnectedness of all things in the world.
-The cutouts create vacant shapes and shadows, counterpoint to the painted shapes.
+The cutouts create a counterpoint to the painted shapes.
 The outer edges jut into space, casting shadows that move as the light of day changes.
 Arrangements in texture are the foundation for paint.
-This underlayer builds rhythms and gesture and is the structural underpinning for the spatial relationships I then create in paint.
+This under layer builds rhythms and gesture that are he structural underpinning for the spatial relationships I then create in paint.